guildai/guildai/guild/tests/uat/link-vs-copy-dep.md

 List the run files.

-    >>> run("guild ls -n")
+    >>> run("guild ls -n")  # doctest: +REPORT_UDIFF
     files-copy/
+    files-copy/a/
     files-copy/a.txt
-    files-copy/a/
+    files-copy/a/a/
     files-copy/a/a.txt
-    files-copy/a/a/
+    files-copy/a/a/a/
     files-copy/a/a/a.txt
-    files-copy/a/a/a/
+    files-copy/a/a/a/a/
     files-copy/a/a/a/a.txt
-    files-copy/a/a/a/a/
+    files-copy/a/a/a/a/a/
     files-copy/a/a/a/a/a.txt
-    files-copy/a/a/a/a/a/
     files-copy/a/a/a/a/a/a.txt
     files-link/